 The home screen also takes up less of the screen, closer to one-third of the bottom, instead of one-half.

 Within webOS, there are a couple of fun features, although one in particular is sadly useless for the time being — again due to the coronavirus.
 Sports alerts allow users to pick their favorite teams and get on-screen alarms for game times, game score updates, and at-a-glance highlights.

 Another new feature, called “Who.
 Where.
 What?” attempts to make live TV more interactive by answering voice queries on who the actors are, where a scene is located, and what some of the products on the screen may be.
 It’s a fun idea. but I’ve yet to get it to work in practice.

 Speaking of voice interactions, LG’s own voice assistant is smarter and more capable, better recognizing natural language and providing more personable responses.
 Interactions feel more like talking to a person than a robot, and where the LG assistant’s abilities trail off, Google Assistant takes over.
-For instance, LG’s assistant can help you find content or change the channel, while Google Assistant steps in to give you news and weather information or help you order a pizza.
+For instance, LG’s assistant can help you find content or change the channel, while

 The GX also offers far-field voice control, if you want to use it.
 There’s a microphone and mic button on LG’s magic motion remote, as is the case with all LG OLEDs.
 However, the GX series now has a mic built into the TV, and the wake words “Hi LG” will trigger the assistant.

 At the heart of LG’s 2020 OLED TVs (save the entry-level BX model) is the Alpha 9 Gen 3 processor.
 With it comes a couple of valuable improvements.
 My favorite is a new A.I. picture mode that helps optimize picture performance by analyzing ambient light in the room and making picture setting corrections on the fly.